kocsis1david/typescript-ladder/novice.md

 }
 ~~~

-And now there are errors for nullability:
+And now there are good errors for nullability:

 ~~~ts
 const x: string = null; // error